 Nicol: No, he’s half-man, half-Kanye West.

-Nicol: He is the archetypal Adams’ villain.
+Nicol: He’s the archetypal Douglas Adams’ villain.
 He reminds me of the Vogon captain from Hitchhiker’s.
-He just needs some poetry and he’d be away.
+He just needs to write some poetry.

 Sue: Hey, the Doctor is dreaming about Leela.
-I’m not sure if that’s touching or a bit pervy.
+I’m not sure if that’s sad or pervy.

 Nicol: They look like the women in Abba.

-The Captain gives the Doctor a tour of his mummified planet collection.
+The Captain gives the Doctor a guided tour of his mummified planet collection.
 The Doctor is appalled.

-Sue: I’ve never seen the Doctor act like this before.
-I really believe that he’s seriously pissed off.
+Sue: I’ve never seen the Doctor behave like this before.
+I can really believe that he’s genuinely pissed off.
 Tom Baker must really love this script.

 Nicol: K9 to the rescue!